pranav-k-jha/e-commerce-app-next-14/README.md

 ![Logo](path/to/your/logo.png)

-This modern e-commerce website, built with Next.js 14, tRPC, TypeScript, Payload, and Tailwind CSS, offers a complete marketplace experience.
+Currently, I am working on this modern e-commerce website that offers a complete marketplace experience.
+The website is being built using Next.js 14, tRPC, TypeScript, Payload, and Tailwind CSS."

 ## Features